 Make a bonus mortgage payment

-As mentioned the doubling of the standard deduction means that far fewer homeowners will likely be deducting their mortgage interest on their taxes for 2018.
+As mentioned the doubling of the standard deduction means that far fewer homeowners will likely be deducting their mortgage interest on their taxes for 2019 as they did earlier in the decade.
 Still, if you do plan on itemizing, you might consider making an extra payment on your mortgage before the year’s end to increase this deduction.
 Plus, if you get in the habit of making extra payments on a regular basis, you might even be able to shave off some time on your repayment and end up saving on interest in the long run — just a thought.

 Mind your flexible spending accounts